-Many BWSR Grants are distributed in three installments; 50% after execution of the grant agreement, 40% once the grantee has expended the first amount and provided BWSR with documentation of expenditures, and 10% after final requirements are met.
+Many BWSR Grants have a reimbursement component, some are 100% reimbursable, while others are distributed in multiple installments.
+The most common hybrid payment grants are processed in three installments; 50% after execution of the grant agreement, 40% once the grantee has expended the first amount and provided BWSR with documentation of expenditures, and 10% after final requirements are met.
 This document outlines the requirements for requesting reimbursements or payments.
 See the Terms of Payment section of the grant agreement to determine if a grant has a reimbursable component.